gcsescience.com 17 gcsescience.com

 Most hydroxides are insoluble.

-A few drops of sodium hydroxide solution
+A few drops of sodium hydroxide solution are added

-are added to the solution containing the positive ions.
+to the solution containing

 These can be distinguished using a flame test.